What Is a Fume Hood?

 Ducted

-Ducted hoods are ideal for chemically dangerous fumes and reducing the risk of cross-contamination in the lab.
+Ducted hoods are ideal for chemically dangerous fumes and for reducing the risk of cross-contamination in the lab.

 Ductless